-The Local Governing Body will have overall responsibility for:
+The local governing board will have overall responsibility for:

-- Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, age, disability, gender reassignment, gender identity, marriage and civil partnership, race, religion or belief, sex and sexual orientation. - Promoting a whole-school culture where calm, dignity and structure encompass every space and activity. - Handling complaints regarding this policy, as outlined in the Trust's Complaints Procedures Policy. - Ensuring this policy is published on the school website.
+- Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, age, disability, gender reassignment, gender identity, marriage and civil partnership, race, religion or belief, sex and sexual orientation. - Promoting a whole-school culture where calm, dignity and structure encompass every space and activity.

+- Handling complaints regarding this policy, as outlined in the school's Complaints Procedures Policy. - Ensuring this policy is published on the school website.

-The Headteacher will be responsible for:
+The headteacher will be responsible for:

 - The monitoring and implementation of this policy and of the behaviour procedures at the school.
-This includes monitoring the policy's effectiveness in addressing any SEMH-related drivers of poor behaviour. - Establishing high expectations of pupils' conduct and behaviour, and implementing measures to achieve this. - Determining the school rules and any disciplinary sanctions for breaking the rules. - The day-to-day implementation of this policy. - Publicising this policy in writing to staff, parents and pupils at least once a year. - Reporting to the Local Governing Body on the implementation of this policy, including its effectiveness in addressing any SEMH-related issues that could be driving disruptive behaviour.
+This includes monitoring the policy's effectiveness in addressing any SEMH-related drivers of poor behaviour. - Establishing high expectations of pupils' conduct and behaviour, and implementing measures to achieve this. - Determining the school rules and any disciplinary sanctions for breaking the rules. - The day-to-day implementation of this policy. - Publicising this policy in writing to staff, parents and pupils at least once a year. - Reporting to the governing board on the implementation of this policy, including its effectiveness in addressing any SEMH-related issues that could be driving disruptive behaviour.

-The Senior Mental Health Lead will be responsible for:
+The senior mental health lead will be responsible for:

-Overseeing the whole-school approach to mental health, including how this is reflected in this policy, how staff are supported with managing pupils with SEMH-related behavioural needs, and how the school engages pupils and parents with regards to the behaviour of pupils with SEMH difficulties.
+- Overseeing the whole-school approach to mental health, including how this is reflected in this policy, how staff are supported with managing pupils with SEMH-related behavioural difficulties, and how the school engages pupils and parents with regards to the behaviour of pupils with SEMH difficulties. - Supporting behaviour management in line with the SEMH Policy.